opendatacube/datacube-core/docs/index.rst

 analysis environment for decades of analysis ready earth observation satellite and  related data from multiple satellite and other acquisition systems.

+..
+    The ReadTheDocs theme has a problem where it's seemingly impossible to have both nice sidebar navigation, and a nice breadcrumb trail at the top of the page.

+    The breadcrumbs depend on having multi-level toctree, where documents that are included in this top level, contain their own sub-trees of documents.

+    However, I can't find any way to have these subtrees displayed globally in the sidebar navigation.
+The subtrees are only displayed when you navigate to their parent page.

 .. toctree::
    :maxdepth: 3
    :caption: Overview